Statistical properties of Lorenz like flows, recent developments and perspectives: More on the Ergodic Theory of singular-hyperbolic attractors

+It follows from the proof of Theorem \ref{srb}, in~\cite{APPV} that the singular-hyperbolic \emph{attracting set} $\Lambda_Y(U)$ for all $Y\in\fX^2(M)$ which are $C^1$-close enough to $X$ \emph{admits finitely many physical measures whose ergodic basins cover $U$ except for a zero volume subset}.
+We note that a singular-hyperbolic attractor is not necessarily robustly transitive: examples of this behavior are known; see \cite[Example 5.7]{AraPac2010}.

-Another main result obtained in~\cite{APPV} was Theorem~\ref{srb}: typical orbits in the basin of every singular-hyperbolic attractor, for a $C^2$ flow $X$ on a $3$-manifold, have well-defined statistical behavior, i.e. for Lebesgue almost every point the forward Birkhoff time average converges, and it is given by a certain physical probability measure.
-It was also obtained that this measure admits absolutely continuous conditional measures along the center-unstable directions on the attractor.
+Theorem~\ref{srb} shows that typical orbits in the basin of every singular-hyperbolic attractor, for a $C^2$ flow $X$ on a $3$-manifold, have well-defined statistical behavior, i.e. for Lebesgue almost every point the forward Birkhoff time average converges, and it is given by a certain physical probability measure $\mu$.
+It was also obtained that this measure is hyperbolic and admits absolutely continuous conditional measures along the center-unstable directions on the attractor.
 As a consequence, it is a $u$-Gibbs state and an equilibrium state for the flow.

-Here hyperbolicity means \emph{non-uniform hyperbolicity} of the probability measure $\mu$: the tangent bundle over $\Lambda$ splits into a sum $T_z M = E^s_z\oplus E^X_z\oplus F_z$ of three one-dimensional invariant subspaces defined for $\mu$-a.e. $z\in \Lambda$ and depending measurably on the base point $z$, where $\mu$ is the physical measure in the statement of Theorem~\ref{srb}, $E^X_z$ is the flow direction (with zero Lyapunov exponent) and $F_z$ is the direction with positive Lyapunov exponent, that is, for every non-zero vector $v\in F_z$ we have
+Here hyperbolicity of the invariant measure $\mu$ means \emph{non-uniform hyperbolicity} of the probability measure $\mu$: the tangent bundle over $\Lambda$ splits into a sum $T_z M = E^s_z\oplus E^X_z\oplus F_z$ of three one-dimensional invariant subspaces defined for $\mu$-a.e. $z\in \Lambda$ and depending measurably on the base point $z$, where $\mu$ is the physical measure in the statement of Theorem~\ref{srb}, $E^X_z$ is the flow direction (with zero Lyapunov exponent) and $F_z$ is the direction with positive Lyapunov exponent, that is, for every non-zero vector $v\in F_z$ we have

 We note that the invariance of the splitting implies that $E^{cu}_z=E^X_z\oplus F_z$ whenever $F_z$ is defined.

 Theorem~\ref{srb} is another statement of sensitiveness, this time applying to the whole essentially open set $B(\Lambda)$.
 Indeed, since non-zero Lyapunov exponents express that the orbits of infinitesimally close-by points tend to move apart from each other, this theorem means that most orbits in the basin of attraction separate under forward iteration.
 See Kifer~\cite{Ki88}, and Metzger~\cite{mtz001}, and references therein, for previous results about invariant measures and stochastic stability of the geometric Lorenz models.